TRANSPORT AND BEDFORD SERIES.

 Bedford series.

 The Bedford series had 6 models.
 The Bedford's still had the thin metal disc wheel on these vehicles and this type of wheel is used to identify these vehicles as the pre war vehicles.
 There is a common misconception that any Bedford whit this thin wheels is pre war but it is no guarantee that this toy is made pre war indeed.
-However there were a number of pressed steel Tri-ang toys that turned up in the post war years still with the thin metal disc wheels, even though the more common thick rubber 3 1/2 ’’ tyres were in use.
+However there were a number of pressed steel Tri-ang toys that were produced in 1950 with disc wheels as well as lorries with rubber wheels.

 TRI-ANG TIP LORRY.
 No. 2787